Steem-FOSSbot/steem-fossbot-voter/README.md

 - Run algorithm test (does not actually vote)
 - View last log (same as email log)

-For a discussion of usage and more screen shots, see the [usage guide doc](/docs/usage-guide.md)
+For more detail on the dashboard (and more screen shots!), see the [dashboard overview doc](/docs/dashboard-overview.md)

 _Dashboard with active session_